iconify/documentation/documents/pages/articles/cleaning-up-icons/validate.md

 All text tags are not allowed.

 Why?
-Because different operating systems have different fonts, so it will cause icon to render differently.
+Because different operating systems have different fonts, it will cause the icon to render differently.

 This rule cannot be disabled.